afeins19/obsdian/Careers/Interview Prep/main iteration.md

 	- Large Language Models (LLMs)

 ###  Include From Job Description
-- I was very happy to see that your team is using process automation and scripting to perform tasks.
-This is something i have experience with using
+- I was very happy to see that your team is creating scripts to automate tasks.
+This is something i have experience with doing
     - (python, bash/zsh, docker, yaml)

 # UHS (Most Recent Experience)